stefanpenner/node-fixturify-project/README.md

 ### Advanced

-Obviously nested dependencies are common, and are not only supported but somewhat ergonomics:
+Obviously nested dependencies are common, and are not only supported but somewhat ergonomic:

 ```js
 const Project = require('fixturify-project');